5803emma/milestone2-simongame/README.md

 - #### Fonts

 The Google Font Righteous was chosen as it is easy to read and has a slightly retro feel to it.

-- #### Backgrounds

-    The background image on the main site, the information and lose modals, and the win modal are royalty free images from [Unsplash](https://unsplash.com/).

 ## Features